wkolowski/Type-Theory-Wishlist/README.md

 ### Restrictions on elimination of strict propositions

-In Coq and Agda there's a restriction on elimination of strict propositions so as to avoid "spilling" the strictness into the outside world, which could result in nontermination, undecidability of type checking and falling into extensional type theory.
+In Coq and Agda there's a restriction on elimination of strict propositions in order to avoid "spilling" the strictness into the outside world, which could result in nontermination, undecidability of type checking and falling into extensional type theory.

 This restrction says that inductive strict propositions can be eliminated into ordinary `Type`s if they satisfy some simple critera, which in practice amount to saying that all strict propositions which can be eliminated are built from `Empty`, `Unit` and recursive functions which return either `Empty` or `Unit`.
 For us, this means that `Empty` and `Unit` can be eliminated into anything at all and that other strict propositions can be eliminated only into other strict propositions.